samiralam02/provisioning-ec2-instance/README.md

 # Provisioning an AWS EC2 Linux Server

 This document provides a step-by-step guide to provision an AWS EC2 Linux server and connect to it using SSH.
-It also includes instructions for documenting the process and uploading it to GitHub.

 --